bertomartin/nickjj.github.io/_posts/2016-07-08-dockerize-a-rails-5-postgres-redis-sidekiq-action-cable-app-with-docker-compose.md

 [orats README file](https://github.com/nickjj/orats){:target="_blank"} for that.
 This post will cover just the Docker specific side of things.

+#### What about existing Rails applications?

+This post is very general and you can apply everything you're about to read to your own application instead of the orats example application.

+Nothing you're about to read is specific to orats at all.
+You'll just need to create a few files since you won't have them beforehand.

 ### Install orats

 Since you're very likely a Ruby developer, you have Ruby installed on your